Education / Credentials

 Basic Occupancy Course

 This workshop will explain regulations as governed by the 4350.3 Occupancy Handbook and provide a thorough overview of the HUD housing programs.
 The program will cover relevant topics and regulations for on -site staff and establish a solid foundation for material covered more thoroughly during NAHMA’s “Certified Professional of Occupancy (CPO)” course.
-Attendees should plan to bring a 4350.3 rev-1 Handbook with them if possible and a calculator is helpful, but not necessary. *This is a recommended course by NEAHMA as an excellent pre-cursor to the CPO Course.
+Attendees should plan to bring a 4350.3 rev-1 (Change 4) Handbook with them if possible and a calculator is helpful, but not necessary.

 EIV (Enterprise Income Verification)